BioJulia/PopGen.jl/docs/comparison.md

 ![clutches pearls](img/clutches pearls cactus.png)

 How is that possible?!
 Well, it's all in the Typing of the genotypes.
 Each genotype for each locus is encoded as a `Tuple` of either `Int8` (if SNPs) or `Int16` (if msats) to absolutely minimize their footprint without further going into byte-level encoding (so you can still see human-readable alleles).
+And the PopObj is also something called an _Immutable Struct_, which is a special class of performant objects.

+The original file is `3.2mb`.
 These data take up ~`1.6mb` in memory as a `PopObj` versus the ~`5.3mb` of a `genind`, about 3.3x smaller.
 That's quite a big difference!

 Julia  :house_with_garden: ​   |    R  :european_castle: